-Taken in isolation that situation doesn’t sound particularly healthy.
-The reality though is that this is pretty much exactly how oil & gas companies should operate.
-In times of favorable (or even modest) commodity prices they make more money than they know what to do with.
-When the downturns arrive they ought to be in decent condition to ride them out.
-For example back in 2012 the price of Brent Crude oil averaged $110 per barrel over the course of the year.
-Chevron ended that financial year with over $20 billion in cash on its balance sheet versus total debt of approximately $12 billion.
+That situation doesn’t sound particularly healthy, at least at first glance, but in reality this is pretty much exactly how oil & gas companies should operate.
+In times of favorable, or even modest commodity prices, they make more money than they know what to do with.
+They should then be in decent condition to ride the downturns out whenever they arrive.
+For example, back in 2012 the price of Brent crude oil averaged $110 per barrel.
+Chevron ended that year with over $20b in cash versus just $12b of total debt.

 The tough part for energy investors is remaining calm during the subsequent down years.
-Take the great oil price crash of 2014-2016 as a good guide.
-It totally flipped Chevron’s balance sheet on its head.
-By the end of 2016 the company sported a net debt position of just over $39 billion.
+Take the great 2014 to 2016 oil price crash as a good guide.
+It totally flipped Chevron’s balance sheet on its head: by the end of 2016 the company sported a net debt position of just over $39b.

 How many folks at the time thought that totally unsustainable?
-Many.
+Many I’d wager.
 In reality this was entirely normal behavior for a cyclical company.
-After all Chevron didn’t exactly blow all of that cash it raised via debt issuance.
-It now has around one billion barrels more in reserves than it did at the end of 2014 and it produces around half a million barrels per day more.
-The key takeaway: leveraging up during cycle lows is fine.
-The trick is to rake in the cash during the good times.
+After all, Chevron didn’t exactly blow all of that cash it raised via debt issuance.
+It now has an extra one billion barrels in reserves versus 2014 and it produces around 500,000 barrels more per day.
+The key takeaway is that leveraging up during cycle lows is fine.
+The trick is to rake in the cash during the good times too.

 Here is where it gets exciting for all the Chevron shareholders out there.
-This year cash capital expenditure will clock in at around $13.5 billion (roughly similar to last year’s spend).
-At current Brent crude oil pricing (roughly $70 per barrel) Chevron generates around $30 billion in cash from its day-to-day operating activities.
+This year, cash capital expenditure will clock in at around $13.5b, roughly similar to last year’s spend.
+Now, Chevron generates around $30b in annual cash flow from operating activities at current Brent crude oil prices.
 Subtracting a one billion dollar per quarter stock buyback program, plus its dividend commitments, still leaves several billion dollars in surplus cash for 2019.

-The upshot: with oil prices in the $60s-to-$70s per barrel Chevron is once again printing cash and shoring up its balance sheet.
-Right now I’m minded to prioritize that over stock buybacks for two reasons.
+With oil prices in the $60s-70s per barrel area, the net result is that Chevron is once again printing cash and shoring up its balance sheet.
+Right now I am minded to prioritize that over stock buybacks for two reasons.
 Firstly, I like conservative balance sheets.
-It’s worth remembering that Chevron paid $750 million last year in interest payments on its debt.
-By my count that is equivalent to taking off around seventy cents for every barrel equivalent of oil & gas the company produced that year.
-More importantly, and as I mentioned above, cyclical companies make hay while the sun shines.
-When the next downturn pops up Chevron can deploy a stronger balance sheet to pick up cheap reserves or buy back stock at lower share prices.
+It is worth remembering that Chevron paid $750m last year in interest payments on its debt.
+That is equivalent to taking off around 70¢ for every barrel equivalent of hydrocarbons produced that year.
+More importantly, cyclical companies make hay while the sun shines.
+That then allows Chevron to deploy a stronger balance sheet to acquire reserves or buy back stock in the next downturn.